 You’ll love the trails out of Whitefish Horse Camp, so make plans now!

-Camping Facilities: 17 sites, all with corrals (fourteen 2-horse and three 4-horse corrals).
-All of the sites are back-ins, most are level, and all have room for 2 trailers.
+Whitefish Horse Camp has 17 campsites, all of which have corrals.
+The sites are all back-ins, most are level, and all have room for 2 trailers.
 The camp has potable water spigots next to each campsite, vault toilets, garbage dumpsters, manure bins, picnic tables, and fire rings.

-More Information: The trails out of Whitefish Horse Camp are covered in more detail in Riding Central Oregon Horse Trails, by Kim McCarrel, (Ponderosa Press, 2012).
+The trails out of Whitefish Horse Camp are covered in Riding Central Oregon Horse Trails, by Kim McCarrel, available at www.NWHorseTrails.com.